144MHz Band: 144.0 – 146.0MHz

 This area of the band is specifically allocated for propagation beacons only.
 Please do not transmit in this segment especially if you are using FM equipment.
 Such transmissions cause severe interference to weak-signal users listening for far away beacons.
 Strictly speaking the beacon band encompasses 144.400-144.490MHz with a 10 kHz guard band up to 144.500MHz.
 However an allocation has been made on 144.4920MHz +/- 500Hz for Weak Signal Propagation Reporter (WSPR) beacon transmissions.
-A small number of beacons located on the Atlantic coast have been allocated frequencies within the bottom 10 kHz of the beacon band.
+A small number of beacons located on the Atlantic coast have been allocated frequencies within the beacon band.
 They are beaming towards North America as part of a transatlantic propagation experiment.

 144.500-144.794MHz All Modes*

 This area of the 144MHz band is allocated to any mode with a maximum bandwidth of 20kHz.
 Here you can find a mixture of telephony and other modes that include facsimile (fax), radio-teletype (RTTY) and slow-scan television (SSTV).
 The use of amplitude modulation (AM) is also acceptable within the All Modes segment but users are asked to consider adjacent channel activity when selecting operating frequencies.
 A number of AM users are now using 144.550MHz for their telephony contacts.